-- Application Name - The name should accurately reflect your website and be consistent with the application name users see elsewhere.
+- App information - The name should accurately reflect your website and be consistent with the application name users see elsewhere.
 This should be your own name, brand, or domain.
 The User Support email is were users can contact you.
 Your logo can also be added (optional) by selecting Browse.

-- Authorized Domains - Enter your domain name here.
-For example: mywebsite.com.
+- Enter your domain name here.
+For example: woahthatsmyhome.com.

-Here we will generate your Google Client ID and Client Secret which are the tokens your website will need.
+Here we will generate your Google OAuth 2.0 Client ID and Client Secret which are the tokens your website will need.

 Your Client ID and Client Secret have been generated and you can now copy them over to your website.
 You can access these again as needed by going to the Credentials page and clicking on the client ID from the list.

-Scroll to the bottom and click Save Settings to finalize your changes.
+Scroll to the bottom of the page and click Save Settings to finalize your changes.